oracle-livelabs/developer/rest-services-for-adb-appdevlive/load-data-and-biz-objs-ocw23/load-data-and-biz-objs-ocw23.md

     ![compile the function in the sql worksheet](./images/run-script-action-compile-function.png)

-11. We can test this function with a quick PL/SQL procedure.
-Copy and paste the following into the SQL Worksheet and run the procedure with the **Run Script** button:
+2. We can test this function with the following PL/SQL block.
+Copy and paste the following into the SQL Worksheet and execute the block with the **Run Script** button:

-    ````
+    ````pl/sql
     <copy>
     declare
         l_output number;